melon20/recipes4resistance.github.io/about.md

 Victoria (they/she) is a Joint PhD student in the Computer Science + Learning Sciences Program at Northwestern University.
 Their research interests stem from asking "How can we make computer science a safe and joyous experience for Black, Disabled, Indigenous, and Latine/x college students?".
 Victoria is also broadly interested in issues of accessibility, civic tech, equity, and social justice.

 ### Guest Host: Natalie Araujo Melo
+Natalie (she/they) is a Joint PhD student in the Computer Science + Learning Sciences Program at Northwestern University.
+Their interests lie in unmasking the ways systems of power influence harm in the creation, use, and expansion of technologies.
+She sees learning environments as places to grapple, heal, and transform our relations (with each other, with the human/non-human Other, with the world), which can ultimately shape the technologies around us.

 ### Guest Host: Francisco Castro